-In comparison with many other languages, English has a very limited use of grammatical moods.
+In comparison with many other languages, English has very limited use of grammatical moods.
 Moods are usually used to show an attitude toward something (e.g., a command, permission, desire, etc.) In English to show the same attitudes we usually use modal verbs.

 What makes modal verbs special?

-We can discuss that from to different perspectives:
+We can discuss that from different perspectives:

-Other verbs usually show an action happening by the subject of the sentence, the state the subject is in or a relationship between the subject and the object of the sentence.
+Other verbs usually show the action happening by the subject of the sentence, the state the subject is in, or a relationship between the subject and the object of the sentence.
 Modals on the other hand give information about the function of the main verbs.
 They act more like an adverb than a verb.
 It is interesting to know that in some languages like Persian, many of the same connotative notions are made via adverbs; For example, to show obligation an adverb comes before the verb.

-Because of this feature modal verbs cannot be used alone in a sentence; mainly because It would be like using an adverb without a verb.
+Because of this feature, modal verbs cannot be used alone in a sentence; mainly because It would be like using an adverb without a verb.

 In English modal verbs are also called “modal auxiliary verbs”.
 The reason behind that is they can act very similar to many other auxiliary verbs.
 In English grammar each clause can only have one main verb (or verb phrase), any other verb in the same clause should be helping the main verb (and so the name auxiliary or helping verb).
 Also, in English main verbs cannot be directly used to make a negative or interrogative sentence, to do so you need an auxiliary verb, which is usually present in the sentence but even if it is not, it should be added.
 Modals can be used for the same function.
 In fact, they have priority over the other auxiliary verbs, which means if you have a modal verb in the sentence, you should use that to form a negative clause or question.

 Modals vs Semi-modals